 29 June, 2020

 Injuries resulting from a car accident can take weeks, months, or years to recover from.
-Depending on the nature of your job and the severity of your injuries, it may take some time before you return to work or perform at the same level you did before the accident.
-If the carelessness of another driver caused your accident, then you can file a lawsuit to recover damages for loss of income, medical expenses, property damage, and more.
+Depending on the nature of your job and the severity of your injuries, it may take time before you can return to work or perform at the same level you did before the accident.
+If the carelessness of another driver caused your accident, you may be able to file a lawsuit to recover damages for medical expenses, property damage, pain and suffering, and loss of income after a car accident.

-Generally, an experienced personal injury attorney uses your most recent wage statement or pay stub to detail your regular income.
-Alternately, a letter from your employer may be enough as legal documentation, as long as the letter includes:
+Generally, an experienced personal injury attorney may use your most recent wage statement or pay stub to show your regular income.
+A letter from your employer may also be useful as documentation, especially if the letter includes:

-If you’re self-employed, you still have the right to recover compensation for loss of income.
-The biggest challenge is demonstrating your historical average salary with sufficient documentation.
+If you’re self-employed, you may still have the right to recover compensation for loss of income after a car accident.
+The biggest challenge is often demonstrating your historical average income with sufficient documentation.
+Unlike traditional employees, self-employed workers may not have standard pay stubs or employer letters, so additional records may be needed.
 Your car accident lawyer may use the following documents to prove your loss of income as a self-employed worker:

 Written by The Barnes Firm, reviewed by Richard Barnes